Mahmadabid/ecommerce-redux-toolkit/README.md

 Pixel Market is an e-commerce platform that allows users to create, sell, and buy products.
 It provides functionality to track purchases and sales, and includes an admin panel for managing users.

 ## Installation
-To run the project locally, follow these steps:
+To run the project locally, follow all of these steps:

 - Clone the repository: